 The age to stop swaddling varies from baby to baby.
-Most babies are ready to be weaned from swaddling around 3-4 months.
+Most babies are ready to be weaned from swaddling around 2-3 months.
 Some prefer to continue to be swaddled for sleep time at night until they are older.
-We recommend swaddling baby until he or she is approximately 3 months of age and then transitioning baby to a wearable blanket such as our zzZipMe Sack®.
+Babies who are showing signs of starting to roll over should no longer be swaddled with arms restrained.
+As a second stage, recommend using our Transitional Swaddle Sack®.

-How do I wean my baby from swaddling?
+How do I wean/transition my baby from swaddling?

 When it’s time for baby to graduate from swaddling, SwaddleDesigns offers the zzZipMe Sack wearable blanket.
-SwaddleDesigns zzZipMe Sack has a clever 2-way zipper that zips from the bottom-up allowing for diaper changes while keeping baby warm and cozy, and it zips from the top-down making it easy to place baby or remove baby from the super-soft wearable blanket with satin trim.
-SwaddleDesigns has a pending patent on this innovative design.
+SwaddleDesigns zzZipMe Sack has a clever 2-way zipper that zips from the bottom-up allowing for diaper changes while keeping baby warm and cozy, and it zips from the top-down making it easy to place baby or remove baby from the super-soft wearable blanket.

 What is TOG?